hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 `Scenario` objects can be created and loaded directly from Julia environment.

-The minimal set of properties to create a scenario is the `tspan` or `saveat` arguments in `Scenario` constructor.
 The next code will create a `Scenario` for simulating the default model with time range from 0 to 10.
 The rest of options will be taken from default `:nameless` model:

 - output records (observables) will be taken from records marked with `{output: true}` in heta code.